ntpeters/vim-better-whitespace/README.md

 ## Supported Whitespace Characters
-Due to the fact that the built-in whitespace character class for patterns (`\s`) only matches against tabs and spaces, this plugin defines its own list of horizontal whitepsace characters to match for both highlighting and stripping.
+Due to the fact that the built-in whitespace character class for patterns (`\s`) only matches against tabs and spaces, this plugin defines its own list of horizontal whitespace characters to match for both highlighting and stripping.

 This is list should match against all ASCII and Unicode horizontal whitespace
 characters: